festim-dev/FESTIM/docs/source/userguide/boundary_conditions.rst

     boundary = SurfaceSubdomain(id=1)
     H = Species(name="Hydrogen")

-    my_flux_bc = ParticleFluxBC(subdomain=boundary, value=5, species=H)
+    my_flux_bc = ParticleFluxBC(subdomain=boundary, value=2, species=H)

-As for the fixed concentration boundary conditions, the flux can be dependent on space, time and temperature.
+As for the fixed concentration boundary condition, the flux can be dependent on space, time and temperature.
-But for fluxes, the values can also be dependent on a speices' concentration:
+But for particle fluxes, the values can also be dependent on a species' concentration:

 .. testcode:: BCs